A lot or a little?

 As a platform for young adult writers to hone their writing skills, develop readership, and even move toward a career in writing, Wattpad is awesome.
 Its basic tools let kids save, edit, and publish with ease and are topped off with fun features such as dedications, links to book trailer videos, and the ability to upload covers.
 Help for newbies comes in the form of specialty clubs including Improve Your Writing and Multimedia Designs, although some more concrete writing resources would be a nice addition.

 The downsides to giving kids free reign are obvious -- loosely monitored commenting from users of all ages, for starters.
 There's a "three strikes" policy for repeat offenders, but you'll want to keep an eye on both what your kids are publishing and reading as well as who's reading their work.
 Although some writing is really polished and just waiting to be picked up by a book publisher, there's a lot of rambling sludge starring pop stars such as Justin Bieber (and more One Direction fan fic than you could ever, ever imagine).
-Still, Wattpad's value lies exactly in the fact that it so clearly belongs to the teens, who are actively reading and writing what they love.
-That's encouraging.
+In addition, the site's Wattpad Stars program, launched in 2015, claims to offer top writers opportunities to get exposure, and potentially get published -- which it might.
+It also has a strong commercial component, though; companies can commission Wattpad Stars to write stories that support their brand goals.
+Still, despite the advertorial-sounding addition and the lack of content monitoring, Wattpad's value lies exactly in the fact it so clearly belongs to the teens, who are actively reading and writing what they love -- and that's encouraging.

 Enjoy discovering new genres of writing; try reading a book as a family that's not in your usual range of interests -- you may end up pleasantly surprised.